halitbatur/awesome-todos-soltuion/README.md

 ### Auth

 - `GET /api/auth/google`: When a user clicks `Sign in with Google` the client will redirect the user to this route.
 It needs to handle redirecting the user to google OAuth consent page.
 - `GET /api/auth/google/callback`: This route won't be used by the client.
 However, it is needed for any OAuth application.
 Rememeber to add it to [Google APIs console](https://console.cloud.google.com/apis/credentials) settings as well.
+By successful authentication, it should set an authentication cookie that holds the user JWT.
 - `GET /api/auth/me`: This is an **authenticated only** endpoint that should respond with a user object as specified in the user schema below.
+- `GET /api/auth/logout`: This is an **authenticated only** endpoint that should clear the authentication cookie and log the user out.

 ### Todos